hyperhq/blog.hyper.sh/blog/source/hyper_vs_digitalocean_round_2_vpn_server.md

 Summary
 ----
-The magic of Hyper_ is that it allows you ship Docker image to the cloud by one command, and run that image in a much more secure container.
-Users of Hyper_ should not care about infrastructure layer (actually there's no such layer in Hyper_) and the only thing they need is operating those containers.
+The magic of Hyper.sh is that it allows you ship Docker image to the cloud by one command, and run that image in a much more secure container.
+Users of Hyper.sh should not care about infrastructure layer (actually there's no such layer in Hyper.sh) and the only thing they need is operating those containers.

 That’s so much better!